keenerz/keenerz/README.md

   <a href="https://twitter.com/KeenanSKan" target="_blank"><img height="30" src="https://github.com/keenerz/keenerz/blob/main/Resources/Twitter.png?raw=true"></a>
   <br>

   Hello I'm Keenan Kan a web developer born and raised in Miami, FL.
-I have always grown up tinkering with computers and love to be on the cutting edge of the latest     technologies.
-Currently getting going in this big wide world of coding!
+I grew up tinkering with computers and love to be on the cutting edge of the latest     technologies.

+-Pronouns: He/Him
+-Currently working on improving my projects!